Yelp/detect-secrets/docs/audit.md

 ```
 ---

-Arguments to be used with `detect-secrets audit --report`:
+Arguments available to be used with `detect-secrets audit --report`:

 | Argument | Description |
 | ----------- | ----------- |